 1. Install speed plugin

 Even though it has been said over and over for many years about site speed affecting SEO, I believe 2018 will be the year Google really knuckles down on site speed especially above the fold load time instead of the first pixel.
 WordPress can be slow if not set up correctly setup or using a slow theme.
-Using a reputable WordPress developer will make sure it is optimized.
+Using a reputable WordPress Development Services in Mumbai will make sure it is optimized.
 There are plenty of site speed plugins such as WP Rocket, WP Super Cache, WP Super Minify, etc. that can help.

 2. SEO basics